 Let’s go right into the big one, shall we?
 When you go into business, you go into it for one reason.
 Money.
 We’re lying to ourselves if we say money’s not the most important thing in the business world.

 As we’ve seen in the Copenhagen example, when a city starts gearing (pun intended) towards being a bicycle city, the local market explodes.
 Copenhagen is rocking near 300 different bicycle shops, their post office has over 300 bikes in service, and there are around 130 bicycle taxis.

-There are also several companies that manufacture bicycles and bike parts born out of Copenhagen, magazines, cycling clubs, races and other profitable events.
-In other words, hoping on the cycling bandwagon is a good way to turn one hell of a profit.
+Several companies manufacture bicycles and bike parts born out of Copenhagen, magazines, cycling clubs, races, and other profitable events.
+In other words, hopping on the cycling bandwagon is a good way to turn one hell of a profit.
 And if your city moves towards making bikes more mainstream and accessible, then the cycling market will only grow stronger, more profitable, and more stable.
-That means more money, for a longer period of time.
+That means more money, for a longer period.

-Every business has those little events here and there; picnics, dinners, luncheons, ect.
-One of my old workplaces even had an annual paintball tournament.
+Every business has those little events here and there; picnics, dinners, luncheons, etc. One of my old workplaces even had an annual paintball tournament.
 The intention is obvious; to foster closer office relationships and improve employee satisfaction (and therefore, employee productivity), it’s important to get everyone together to socialize and have fun once in a while.
-When you’re looking to plan out of office activities for your staff, why not go for a bike ride?
+When you’re looking to plan out-of-office activities for your staff, why not go for a bike ride?

 Every town and city has at least one free bike trail nearby these days, almost everyone knows how to ride a bike, and it can be as relaxing and simple or as competitive as you want it to be.
 The cost of hosting is a lot less than hosting other kinds of events (like, for example, the paintball tournament), and there is so much you can do with biking.
 As another example, Google Inc. has 9 Conference Bikes (7-seater bikes) at their headquarters, used for team building exercises and transportation.